 Poor wound care following traditional circumcision remains the largest cause of mortality and morbidity, and results from incompetence on the part of traditional attendants.
 Adequate wound care is of utmost importance to prevent infection and penile injury.

 The two most common causes of local complications are impairment of the blood supply and bacterial infection of the circumcision wound.
 These two mechanisms are closely related.
-Impairment of the blood supply starves tissue of oxygen, that subsequently becomes more vulnerable to infection.
+Impairment of the blood supply starves tissue of oxygen, which subsequently becomes more vulnerable to infection.
 Once infected, the tissues’ blood supply is further compromised by swelling and occlusion of blood vessels.
-This process can lead to wet gangrene (infected dead tissue – rotting) if left untreated.
+This process leads to wet gangrene (infected dead tissue) if left untreated.

-The size of the circumcision wound determines a part of the infection risk: large wounds become infected more easily.
+The size of the circumcision wound is an important factor to determine infection risk: large wounds become infected more easily.
 The average wound size following traditional circumcision is about 2cm (see left photo).
-Experienced traditional attendants will diminish the wound size by pulling the skin of the penile shaft towards the glans (the head of the penis), and then use a certain bandaging technique to hold it in place.
+Experienced traditional attendants will diminish the wound size by pulling the skin of the penile shaft towards the glans (the head of the penis), using a certain bandaging technique to hold it in place.
 This greatly reduces the infection risk.

-In medical circumcision (see right photo) stitches are used to minimize the wound size.
-Big advantages of this technique are a minimal infection risk and rapid wound healing.
+The use of stitches in medical circumcision (see right photo) minimizes the size of the wound.
+Major advantages of this technique are the small infection risk and rapid wound healing.

 Application of dressing

-The traditional attendant applies herbs onto the wound after reducing the size of it.
-A bandage is then applied by winding it tightly around the penis from base to tip and then back to the base again, where it is tied to a thong that is around the initiate’s waist.
+Herbs are applied directly onto the wound.
+A bandage is then applied by winding it around the penis from base to tip and back to the base, where it is tied to the thong around the waist.

 Impairment of blood supply

-Tight bandages compromise the blood supply of the skin, which leads to delayed wound healing and skin loss.
-Early signs of impaired blood supply are hardness, discoloration, and swelling of the glans (see right photo).
-With tighter compression the deep blood vessels are occluded leading to varying degrees of tissue death (gangrene).
-This dead tissue amputates spontaneously after some time.
+Tight bandages compromise the blood supply of the penile skin, which leads to delayed wound healing and skin loss.
+Early signs of impaired blood supply are hardness, discolouration and swelling of the glans (see right photo).
+With tighter compression the deep blood vessels are occluded leading to varying degrees of gangrene (dead tissue).

-The majority of infections are caused by poor hygiene practices, such as not washing hands, re-use of dirty dressings, applying saliva to the under surface of the leaves, and rubbing leaves against the sole of the foot before application.
-All these practices introduce bacteria into the wound which may lead to infections.
+The majority of infections are caused by poor hygiene practices, such as hands not being washed, re-use of dirty dressings, application of saliva to the under surface of the leaves, and rubbing leaves against the sole of the foot before application.
+All these practices introduce bacteria into the wound that may lead to infections.